Italy's Berlusconi in tax fraud scheme as PM, judges say

 The 76-year-old, whose mounting legal troubles include a separate trial on charges of paying for sex with a minor, headed four governments between 1994 and 2011.

-Berlusconi is the head of the center-right People of Freedom party, part of Italy’s fragile coalition government, giving him veto power over legislation and the ability to bring the government down in parliament.
+Berlusconi is the head of the centre-right People of Freedom party, part of Italy’s fragile coalition government, giving him veto power over legislation and the ability to bring the government down in parliament.

 Neither the four-year jail sentence nor a five-year ban on public office also handed down will take effect unless the conviction is upheld in a final appeal.